2020: The catalyst of change

 Our Baby & Kids 2020 macro trend, New Revolution, first forecast in 2018, explored the rising force of the younger generation who are using their platform to revolutionise activism for the 21st century.
 We saw signs of this unfolding with children and young adults adapting TikTok trends to express social and political issues, protesting on and offline for #FridaysForFuture and #BLM, and the launch of Carlings augmented reality t-shirt emblazoned with environmentally conscious messages.

 Fuelled by the mental health crisis and rapid rise in burnout, 2020 has signified yet another catalytic year for the quest for wellness.
-The rise in slow culture is just one key lifestyle trend that has been accelerated as a result.
+The rise in slow culture is just one key consumer lifestyle trend that has been accelerated as a result.
 Whilst in 2019 early adopters used rituals and mindfulness in an effort to slow down, in 2020 the movement took a less ‘worthy’ turn and we saw a rapid change in attitudes towards binge watching and even the sacred lie-in.
 Consumers have perfected the art of unproductivity this year, becoming much more comfortable with the concept of ‘doing nothing’.
 Brands who continue to nurture this mindset will find their services even more in demand as the world returns to a ‘sort of normal’.

 Our homes have been more in focus than ever before this year, fuelling not only a boom in home improvement and high-end furniture sales but also a growing evaluation of the functionality of the built environment.
-The Blurred Spaces trend, first highlighted by Trend Bible as a one to watch for 2019, explored the blurring of lines between private and public, the rise in co-living and increasing need for introverted design for householders seeking solitude.
-As forecast, 2020 has brought with it a turning point in attitudes towards open-plan living and facilitated a switch towards ‘broken-plan’ environments instead.
+The Blurred Spaces trend for home interiors, first highlighted by Trend Bible as a one to watch for 2019, explored the blurring of lines between private and public, the rise in co-living and increasing need for introverted design for householders seeking solitude.
+As forecast, 2020 has brought with it a turning point in attitudes towards the trend for open-plan living and facilitated a switch towards ‘broken-plan’ environments instead.
 These ‘broken’ or ‘blurred’ spaces provide privacy, quiet and alone time which has never been more important for anyone sharing with housemates or family.
 Physical and visual zoning as well as sound absorption will be high on the agenda for householders embarking on DIY renovations but also for furniture and accessories for some time to come.

 Talk to us about the key shifts which you can action into purposeful solutions and meaningful innovation over the next 12-18 months.
-Contact us at email@example.com.
+Contact us at [email protected].